Shreyas3108/CarND-Term2-MPC-/README.md

 still be compilable with cmake and make./

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## Reference

+1. The forums from the SDC
+2. Slack
+3. https://www.youtube.com/watch?v=bOQuhpz3YfU&feature=youtu.be Q&A for the same project.